SpicyCitrus/Project-Nimbus/README.md

 # For people using the website:
 The github is https://github.com/SpicyCitrus/Project-Nimbus
 ### BIG ANNOUCMENT!
-- Project-Nimbus 1.7 releases in 2 days!
+- Project-Nimbus 1.7 releases in 1 days!
 The update will include the following:
-> - ~rekit build
+> - ~rkbuild
-> - ~rekit totems
+> - ~rktotems
-> - More ~rekit commands comming
+> - ~rkxp
 > - Faster API speeds
 > - Less bugs
 > - More advanced queue system